magdaTrz/FormBuilder/README.md

-# Profil Software Recruitment Task
+# Magdalena Trzcińska - Profil Software Recruitment Task

 Hi!
 This is the task in the recruitment process for the position of Intern JS Developer at Profil Software.
 Read the instructions carefully.
 Good luck!